airbus-seclab/c-compiler-security/clang_compilation.md

 ### Warnings

-Clang thankfully provides a `-Weverything` option which enables *all* warnings.
+While Clang thankfully provides a `-Weverything` option which enables *all* warnings, it is [strongly](https://quuxplusone.github.io/blog/2018/12/06/dont-use-weverything/) recommende by Clang developpers *not* to use it in production...

-So, I recommend using `-Weverything` and then selectively disable the warnings which are not really relevant for your code base.
+However, they (and I) recommend using `-Weverything` to identify warnings which are relevant for your code base and then selectively add them to your standard warning list.

-Clang supports the following warnings which are compatible with GCC:
+Clang supports the following warnings which are compatible with [GCC](./gcc_compilation.md#warnings):

 `-Walloca`,`-Wcast-qual`,`-Wconversion`,`-Wformat=2`,`-Wformat-security`,`-Wlogical-op`,`-Wnull-dereference`,`-Wstack-protector`,`-Wstrict-overflow=3`,`-Wvla`